Brochures and Flyers

 Is Your Well Water Safe?
 Since private wells are not regulated by any agency, it is up to the well owner to ensure the water is safe for consumption.
 Protect your family’s health; learn if your well water is safe to drink.
 Courtesy of Idaho Health and Welfare.

-Water conservation: These posters were created by IRWA’s Source Water Protection Specialist Melinda Norris.
+Water conservation: These posters were created by IRWA’s former Source Water Protection Specialist, Melinda Norris.
 They provide good facts on how you can conserve water in your home and yard.

 - Water use pie chart